The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Acknowledgements

 \section{Acknowledgements}

 The work of D.D. is partially supported by CNPq (grant 306380/2017-0).
 R. R. is supported by a research grant (29405) from VILLUM FONDEN, and grateful for the support by FAPESP (grant 2018/24767-2) and CNPq.
 D.D. is grateful to Gabriel B. de Gracia for earlier (2016) discussions on the dimensional reduction of TDiff models.
+We thank the anonymous referee for suggestions.